RAHULASHWIN/vs-code-colour-theme/README.md

-# vs-code-colour-theme
+This is vscode extension for colour themes.

-This is a vscode extension colour theme giving us different type of look.
-This gives us a diffferent look to us.
+This is just a simple couluer theme where you will notice a unique colour for each thing which you type.